Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_workflow/setup.md

     ---

     Now we can load the annotations.
-    This is not strictly nessassary, but it's very helpful in determining why something was precoded.
+    This is not strictly necessary, but it's very helpful in determining why something was precoded.

     Click on `Recognitions > Import image recognition data for this image set...`.
     Navigate to the folder of the participant you're coding, and select the `Square Eyes Detections.json` file.